fmabap/AMDP_Pretty_Printer/doc/Configuration/README.md

     - CONCAT
     - NULLIF
     - IFNULL

-If nothing is configured, then a line break will be added.
+If nothing is configured, then a line break will be added (option 0).

 ### Example option 0 (with line break) vs option 1 (without line break)